Updated: Aug 18

 A learner’s paradise in summer with warm water and cruisey waves, groms can still practice on the rolling inside whitewater as intense winter swells arrive while top-tier pros and free surfers carve the heavy west sets.

-This powerful right-hander made the North Shore’s finest who they are, and chances are you’ll be sitting next to a legend or two if you can paddle into the wintertime playground.
+This powerful and shallow right-hander made the North Shore’s finest who they are, and chances are you’ll be sitting next to a legend or two if you can paddle into the wintertime playground.

 Cocoa Beach, Florida

 If you’re a G.O.A.T. disciple, Kelly Slater’s hometown was already on your list of best places to surf in the US.

 While Kelly may be hitting Pipeline during Cocoa Beach’s best month of December, that just means more waves for you at RC’s, Cocoa Beach Pier, and less-crowded 2nd Light Beach.

 Another perk of hitting what’s generally agreed to be the best surf in the Sunshine State for both beginners and experts alike is the balmy 80-degree water that stays comfortable year-round and seeing World’s Largest Surf Shop in 52,000 sq. ft.
 Ron Jon Surf Shop.